will-koz/cumin/txt/personalizing.md

 can look at [example.json](../etc/example.json) if you have questions about Cumin input, or if my documentation is terrible.)

 Cumin takes a frame from the inside of the `page` object.
+The `page` object's keys are the names of the frame.
 (This can be specified in the `frame` GET variable.)
 The documentation for writing a frame is kept in [Keywords.md](Keywords.md).
 For each page, the `content` field is an array of items.
 I would recomend not adding a string to the `favicon` field because it will default to `favicon.ico` and it is incredibly rare that the favicon should be changed, but if necessary, the `favicon` field changes the icon that is rendered in the title bar.
+The title bar text itself can be changed with the `title` field.